JonPilarte/Quantum_Copulas_Qiskit/README.md

 # Quantum Copulas Using Qiskit

-This repository contains an implementation of **copula-based risk aggregation using quantum computing** techniques.
-The project explores the application of quantum copulas for risk management and financial modeling, leveraging trapped-ion quantum computers with the Qiskit framework.
+This repository provides an implementation of **copula-based risk aggregation** using **Qiskit** and quantum computing, specifically tailored for **Quantum for Finance** applications.
+The project demonstrates how **Quantum Machine Learning** can model dependencies between financial assets, enhancing risk management strategies by leveraging trapped-ion quantum computers.

 ## Overview